 and possible uses of its fertile land.

-In order to provide boat access, Alexander Berry had Hamilton
+to provide boat access, Alexander Berry had Hamilton Hume

-Hume and a party of convict labourers cut a 209-yard canal
+and a party of convict labourers cut a 209-yard canal linking

-linking the Shoalhaven River to the Crookhaven River.
-Completed
+the Shoalhaven River to the Crookhaven River.
+Completed in

 After its construction, Berry set up shipbuilding facilities,